joycetipping/jquery.truncate.js/README.rst

     more_text      : 'more',
     less_text      : 'less' }

-To style the new box, use the class selector ".truncate".
+To style the contents of the truncated box, use class ``truncate`` for the box and ``toggle-link`` for the link that toggles the text.

 Open index.html for a quick demo.